-We and our officers and directors agreed with the underwriters, subject to certain exceptions, not to, directly or indirectly, offer, sell contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of or hedge any of our ordinary shares, or any options or warrants to purchase any ordinary shares of the Company, or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date that is 90 days after the date of this prospectus, except with the prior written consent of the representatives.
+We and our officers, directors, and holders of substantially all of our ordinary shares have agreed with the underwriters, subject to certain exceptions, not to, directly or indirectly, offer, sell contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of or hedge any of our ordinary shares, or any options or warrants to purchase any ordinary shares of the Company, or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date that is 180 days after the date of this prospectus, except with the prior written consent of the representatives.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.